 Filled with superb cafes, restaurants, galleries and museums, Ireland’s capital is one of the most beautiful and welcoming cities in Europe.
 What really sets Dublin apart, however, is the almost magical way the past and present seem to connect while you’re there.
 Seeking shelter from a sudden rain shower you might find yourself in a cosy corner of Toner’s Pub, in a seat past regulars James Joyce and Patrick Kavanagh once sat in.
 From there it’s a short walk to the Book of Kells and the famous Long Room in the hallowed halls of Trinity College.

-Overlooking Trinity College, The Westin Dublin blends contemporary chic with historic grandeur.
+Overlooking Trinity College, The College Green Hotel Dublin, Autograph Collection blends contemporary chic with historic grandeur.
 Its Atrium Lounge, with a wonderful five-storey high glass roofed atrium and a live pianist performing daily, is the perfect setting for a traditional Afternoon Tea.

 One of the best hotels in Dublin is undoubtedly The Shelbourne, Autograph Collection.
 A 5-star luxury property overlooking St. Stephen’s Green, the hotel is part of the historic fabric of the city.
 From the drafting of the Irish Constitution in room 112, to the formation of The Chieftains in the Horseshoe Bar, it has been the social and cultural hub of the city for almost two hundred years.